-1. Approval of the Reserved Matters (i.e. any matters in respect of which details have not been given in the application concerning the layout, scale or appearance of the building(s) to which this permission and the application relates, or to the means of access to the building(s), or the landscaping of the site) shall be obtained from the Local Planning Authority in writing before any development is commenced.
+1. Approval of the details of the layout, scale or appearance of the building(s), the means of access thereto and the landscaping of the site (hereinafter "the Reserved Matters") shall be obtained from the Local Planning Authority in writing before any development is commenced.
 Such development shall be carried out as approved.